-Our department is ranked first in the country for our research environment and 7th nationally for public health, health services and primary care in the latest REF (2014).
+Our department is ranked 7th nationally for public health, health services and primary care in the Times Higher Education's ranking of the latest REF (2014).

 Our world-leading experts help improve human health and prevent illness through the analysis and delivery of leading research.

-The MSc in Applied Health Research involves a one-year full-time or two-year part-time Masters programme (180 credits).
+The course is a one-year full-time or two-year part-time programme (180 credits).

 You will take taught modules worth a total of 120 credits.

-In addition you will choose modules worth 50 credits from the following:
+In addition you'll choose modules worth 50 credits from the following:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.